Debt Relief Secrets and Scams in Raleigh, NC

 If you can’t pay your debts,

-Your best strategy is to work only with a prime lender so that you can get a 5-6 percentage rate (or whatever the prime rate is at that time).
-Remember: If your credit isn’t good and you don’t have at least 12 months of on-time payments you won’t be approved by a prime mortgage lender.
+Your best course of action is to work exclusively with a prime lender.
+This will ensure that you receive a favorable interest rate of 5-6%, or whatever the current prime rate may be.
+Keep in mind that if your credit is not in good standing and you have less than 12 months of consistent on-time payments, you will not meet the criteria for approval by a prime mortgage lender.

 You do have choices